LuigiBrosNin/Luizo-s-notes/content/Master first year/Complex systems and network science/Project paper notes.md

 ## 2.1 Significant design decisions and extensions
 Fishes and dolphins have their own separate parameters for speed and vision range, while another parameter exclusive to fishes is the reproduction rate, expressed in ticks.
 Fish reproduction can be turned off with the apposite switch.
+Vision is not limited to the agent's facing direction: their vision consists of a full circle around the agent's with radius as a parameter in the model.
 Dolphins are only allowed to eat fishes if and only if they're in the same space as their prey.
 This is a result of the reference model i used, where wolves would eat sheep following the same condition.
 This led to giving the dolphins the ability to adjust their velocity to catch fishes if they're close than their current velocity, as otherwise they might get stuck in a back and forth exchange where the dolphin never reaches the fish for any speed difference greater than 0.